jarosser06/servo/docs/SERVO_DIRECTORY.md

 # Servo Project Directory Structure

-This document provides a comprehensive overview of the `.servo` project directory structure and explains what each component does in the Servo MCP Server Package Manager.

 ## Overview

 Each Servo project contains a `.servo` directory that manages all project-specific configurations, sessions, and MCP server installations.
-This project-based approach ensures complete isolation and portability of development environments.

 ## Directory Structure